 Spokane County deputies: Man arrested on suspicion of murdering his wife after claiming she shot herself

 Jan.
-20—A man who claimed his wife shot herself in the head has been arrested on suspicion of her murder, Spokane County deputies said.
+21—A man who claimed his wife shot herself in the head has been arrested on suspicion of her murder, Spokane County deputies said.

 The Spokane County Sheriff's Office on Tuesday night responded after Dean M. Ayers, 55, said his wife was dead of a self-inflicted gunshot wound in their home at the 28900 block of North Perry Street, according to a news release from the sheriff's office.

-When deputies arrived, they found Janet Ayers in her bed with a gunshot wound to her head and a pistol in her right hand, according to a search warrant filed Wednesday.
+When deputies arrived, they found Shannon Ayers in her bed with a gunshot wound to her head and a pistol in her right hand, according to a search warrant filed Wednesday.

 Janet Ayers, who was still breathing and had a pulse, was transported to Providence Sacred Heart Medical Center.
 She later died of her injuries.